barikuz/ev-charging-security-project-g9/230541106_EnisUZUN/ev-anomaly-sim/README.md

 - **Thread-safe**: CAN bus operations are thread-safe across processes
 - **Asyncio**: OCPP components use asyncio for concurrent operations
 - **Real-time**: All components update at 1-second intervals
+- **🧠 Persistent Memory**: SQLite database for event history and learning

 ## 📝 License